-Drivers often enter no-fault states from their home state that may not require no-fault.
+Drivers often enter no-fault states from a home state that may not require no-fault.
 When someone drives into a no-fault state, their limits are often deemed the same as that state’s minimum for no-fault coverage.

 Carrying uninsured/underinsured motorist coverage on your policy gives you some additional protection in an accident with an uninsured driver.

-Can you sue With No-Fault Insurance?
+Can You Sue With No-Fault Insurance?

-Yes, under certain circumstances, you can sue for your pain and suffering with no-fault insurance.
+Under certain circumstances, you can sue for your pain and suffering with no-fault insurance.
 Your injuries must be severe enough to meet your state’s qualifications for suing, which could mean you sustained certain injuries like a fracture, or that your medical bills exceeded a designated dollar amount.
 If you meet the requirements or threshold of your state, you could sue the at-fault party.

 Additionally, suppose your injuries are severe enough that you exhaust your PIP coverage.
 In that case, you may be able to sue the at-fault driver to recover out-of-pocket medical expenses you paid after your PIP coverage has exhausted.

-How do Insurance Companies Decide who is at Fault?
+How Do Insurance Companies Decide Who Is at Fault?

 Insurance companies review many facts to decide who is at fault for an auto accident.
 They will interview drivers, passengers, and witnesses to the accident and look at the police report.
 Scene photos and damage photos of all the involved vehicles are examined, and the insurance company tries to determine the order of events to recreate the accident.